 The Fairy Falls trailhead is located on the west side of Grand Loop Road, approximately 5.9 miles north of Old Faithful.

 Hike option: If you are not able to make the hike up to the overlook, the Midway Geyser Basin trail is also a good option.
 This trail is on a boardwalk and is 0.8-miles (round-trip).
 This hike is flat, but quite crowded.
 While it doesn’t offer the same broad panoramic view as the Grand Prismatic Overlook trail, it’s very worthwhile and beautiful.
+For more information, check out The Trek Planner’s blog on hiking the Midway Geyser Basin in Yellowstone.

 Grand Prismatic Overlook photo provided by Bernd Thaller